-The theory of evolution is arguably the single most important achievement in the history of science.
-We are still trying to absorb the implications of Darwin's (Darwin, 1859) 1859 Origin of Species, and his articulation of the theory of natural selection.
-Evolutionary thinking has become the foundation of virtually all of the life sciences and has also had profound effects in the social sciences, arts, humanities and certainly in the political and religious realms.
+The theory of evolution is one of the most important achievements in the history of science.
+Darwin's Origin of Species (Darwin, 1859) and his articulation of the theory of natural selection forms the foundation of virtually all of the life sciences and continues to have profound effects in the social sciences, arts, humanities and, as we all know, in the political and religious realms.